 If you really can’t tell then chances are they are probably fine but you can taste them and if they are sour or have a fermented taste to them I would throw them away.

-This is a great way to tell if orange juice specially has gone bad.
+This is a great way to tell if orange juice especially has gone bad.

 How long do oranges last?

 Oranges typically last about 3 weeks at room temperature from when they are picked.
-However, unless you have your own orange tree then you are probably buying oranges that were picked a week or so ago.
+However, it depends on how you store them.
+Generally, unless you have your own orange tree then you are probably buying oranges that were picked a week or so ago.

 With that said, store-bought oranges can last you about 2 weeks on the counter.
 To make them last you even longer you can store them in the fridge.
 Refrigerated oranges will last you a couple of months unpeeled.